pyvista/pyvista-doc-translations/README.md

 [![Contributor Covenant](https://img.shields.io/badge/Contributor%20Covenant-2.1-4baaaa.svg)](CODE_OF_CONDUCT.md)

-This is a project to provide pyvista official documentation with multiple versions and multiple languages on Read The Docs site.
+This is a project to provide pyvista official documentation with multiple versions and multiple languages.

-Current procedure is bit tricky because Read The Docs doesn't have a way to specify options for sphinx-build command. conf.py files for each languages have 'language' and 'locale_dirs' values without having full copy of conf.py of sphinx doc.
-If we want to specify conf.py file that is out of source directory, we will use '-c' option for sphinx-build command.
-Unfortunately Read the Docs can't.
-If there are any better way, please let me know.

 ## URLs